yvt/Stella2/tcw3/designer/src/lib.md

  - Relative paths aren't supported because each `.tcwdl` file is not associated with a particular module.

-Note that paths in dynamic expressions are copied verbatim to the generated code, so they are not resolved by `use` items defined in a `*.tcwdl` file.
-They are instead resolved by the Rust compiler in the scope in which the `designer_impl!` macro is executed.

 ## Imports: `use crate::path`

 `use` items behave in the same way as in Rust.